cuplsensor/cuplcodec/docs/specification/impl.rst

    :status: complete
    :links: CODEC_FEAT_25

-   The function :cpp:func:`sample_push` uses integer :cpp:member:`lensmpls` to record how many valid samples are in the circular buffer.
-When an demi is overwritten, it is reduced by :c:macro:`SAMPLES_PER_DEMI`.
+   The function :cpp:func:`sample_push` uses integer :cpp:member:`lenpairs` to record how many valid samples are in the circular buffer.
+When an demi is overwritten, it is reduced by :c:macro:`PAIRS_PER_DEMI`.
    Otherwise it is incremented by one.
-When the buffer is full :cpp:member:`lensmpls` will equal :cpp:member:`buflensamples`.
+When the buffer is full :cpp:member:`lenpairs` will equal :cpp:member:`buflensamples`.

 .. impl:: MD5